 ii The authorities

-Besides the above, the DPPP engages in a wide range of work to promote PPPs.
+In addition to the above, the DPPP engages in a wide range of work to promote PPPs.
 For example, it publishes investors' manuals, explaining approaches to the PPIP Act and related incentives or benefits to foreign investors.
 It also schedules training courses for officials participating in PPP.
-To incentivise execution and consultation, 'Golden Thumb Awards' are given every year to consultants or authorities in charge and private entities for well-executed projects.
+To incentivise execution and consultation, 'Golden Thumb Awards' are given every year to consultants or authorities in charge of and private entities involved in well-executed projects.

 In addition, according to Paragraph 2, Article 5 of the PPIP Act, the authority in charge refers to any authority in charge of matters relating to private participation in infrastructure projects, which may be the central authorities in charge of the industries, the municipal governments at the municipal level or the county governments at the county level.
 An authority in charge may authorise any of its subordinate agencies to execute matters to be handled as authorised by the Act.